 75 to 100 people were there to hear the music of Julian Keenan and Adam Mayer with some backup vocals from Betsy Montanez who channeled a bit of Janis Joplin.

-ch on working people standing together for a "Square Deal".
+Jennifer Higgins gave a thoughtful speech on working people standing together for a "Square Deal".

 Friday, October 14, 2011